 (a) Scope and Application.
 This section applies to all emergency action plans.
 The Emergency Action plan shall be in writing, except as provided in the last sentence of subsection (e)(3) of this section, and shall cover those designated actions employers and employees must take to ensure employee safety from fire and other emergencies.

+(c) Alarm System.
+(1) The employer shall establish an employee alarm system which complies with Article 165.
 (2) If the employee alarm system is used for alerting fire brigade members, or for other purposes, a distinctive signal for each purpose shall be used.

 (d) Evacuation.
 The employer shall establish in the emergency action plan the types of evacuation to be used in emergency circumstances.

 Our training and consulting teams consist of experienced professionals with extensive backgrounds in their respective fields and years of experience working with private industries and public agencies.
 We’ve actively provided safety management and loss control services to thousands of individual clients, assisting them in operating safely and profitably.